MrQbasic/OS-v1/README.md

 +  -Compile: wmake/make.bat
 +  -Run: wmake/run.bat

-+THIS PROJECT IS NOT 100% WORKING!
+THIS PROJECT IS NOT 100% WORKING!